 Ice and Cold Water Rescue Training

-Given the airport’s proximity to the water, the Billy Bishop Airport Fire Department, Toronto Fire Services Squad and the Toronto Police Services Marine Unit also go above and beyond the safety measures required of us by holding joint ice and cold water rescue training to practice water-specific rescue operations.
+Given the airport’s proximity to the water, the Billy Bishop Toronto City Airport Fire Department, Toronto Fire Services and the Toronto Police Services Marine Unit also go above and beyond the safety measures required of us by holding joint ice and cold water rescue training to practice water-specific rescue operations.
 During this training, specialized safety equipment is utilized and trained with to ensure we are ready to respond in any situation.

 Emergency Access to Airport

-In addition to having an emergency response centre and full crew at the airport, Toronto’s emergency responders have the ability to access our airport within minutes by water, through the Toronto Marine Units, and by our ferry, which would be made solely available to emergency response vehicles in the event of an emergency.
-Our ferry service has also been enhanced with two new ferries being brought into service.
-This includes the airport’s main ferry, the Marilyn Bell, which came into service in 2009 and can carry up to 200 passengers, crew and up to 15 vehicles at one time.
-An additional fire hall, police station and paramedic unit are also located within one kilometre of our airport.
-Toronto Police Service have also acquired a special ice boat to quickly access the airport and harbour areas during the winter months, if required.
-Ornge paramedics and helicopters are also permanently based at the airport and provide yet an additional level of expertise and equipment, should the need arise.
-The opening of the new tunnel later this year will provide further dedicated access to the airport and could be utilized during emergency situations.
+In addition to having an emergency response centre and full crew at the airport, Toronto’s emergency responders have the ability to access our airport within minutes by water, through the Toronto Marine Unit’s watercraft, and by our ferry, which would be made solely available to emergency response vehicles in the event of an emergency.
+Our ferry service includes the airport’s main ferry, the Marilyn Bell, which can carry up to 200 passengers, crew and up to 15 vehicles at one time, and the David Hornell back-up ferry.
+The pedestrian tunnel also provides a reliable and fixed link that emergency crews can use to access the island.